urupaud/k3s-fiverr/README.md

 `kubectl get pods --all-namespaces`

-Once pods are up and running you'll be able to access airflow web , flower by using their service cluster IPs and respective ports.
-To get those information use
+Once pods are up and running you'll be able to access airflow web , flower by using their endpoints.
+To get endpoints use

-`kubectl get services -n <prod|staging|dev>`
+`kubectl describe svc airflow -n <staging|prod|dev>` <-- this will show information related to airflow deployment

+You can access airflow web by using endpoint of svc name "airflow-web"

+You can access airflow flower by using the endpoint of svc "airflow-flower"